axibase/atsd-use-cases/tutorials/calculated-values/README.md

 Modify any of the dates contained in the `keyDates` list above to select a date to use as the baseline value.
 The [`value`](https://axibase.com/docs/charts/widgets/shared/#value) setting under the `[option]` heading of the `[dropdown]` configuration above uses a formula to calculate a new index.

-The [`on-change`](https://axibase.com/docs/charts/configuration/drop-down-lists.html#on-change) setting defines the newly calculated serie.
+The [`on-change`](https://axibase.com/docs/charts/configuration/drop-down-lists.html#on-change) setting defines the newly calculated series.

 Additional configuration components are enumerated below: